balanceiskey/balanceiskey.github.io/_posts/2015-05-25-paternity-leave.md

 Well, I shouldn’t say that.
 Easy, makes it seem like the job itself is easy, which isn’t fair.
 You throw any desire to control time out the window and live and die by the nap.
 Your boss becomes a fickle small person.
 You find yourself cursing the moments when an angry baby demands to know why you were cleaning loudly while he was sleeping or why you don’t have his bottles ready ASAP post-nap.
 From time-to-time he’ll also spit on you for no reason whatsoever.
 And showering becomes exceedingly low priority to the point that days may pass before you realize things are starting to get funky.[^2]

-But what made it feel easy was all the other stuff.
-The important stuff.
+But what made it feel easy was all the other stuff -- the important stuff.
 He started rolling over.
 He smiles nearly non-stop.
 I know precisely how to make him laugh (and cry), how to generate deep 3-hour naps (10 minute walk outside and then wheeled back into the abyss that is our laundry room, with check-ins every 15 minutes to make sure he’s still breathing) and how to change his diaper but be ready for when he tries to pull a fast one mid-change.
 For such a short period he’s grown a lot.
 His personality is emerging quickly and I didn’t get to see this in the same way with my older son Adya, for which I am already deeply regretful.
 I wish I could have.

 And that’s just the Arin stuff.
 There’s a lot of other good that came from exercising paternity leave.